-I’m probably going to get some criticism for this but I kind of like The Lost Village.
-I know I’ve been really critical of it as a series (and rightfully so, there’s a lot wrong with it) and I even had it on the close to dropped part of my list for almost the whole season, but on watching it second time straight through, there is actually something about this series.
+I’m probably going to get some criticism for this but I kind of liked The Lost Village.
+I know I’ve been really critical of it as a series during my episodic coverage (and rightfully so, there’s a lot wrong with it) and I even had it on the close to dropped part of my list for almost the whole season, but on watching it a second time straight through, there is actually something about this series.

 I’m really not sure what it is.
 The first few episodes I found quite amusing even as the mystery kind of fizzled and I quickly lost hope for any real tension or drama to be found.
 And watching the introductions a second time, they are even more poorly written than the first time. throughout the entire series listening to the character conversation is like reading someone’s twitter feed without putting any of the comments into context.
 And while that can be amusing, it doesn’t make for a great story or compelling viewing.